J-Schuett/Getting-and-Cleaning-Data-Course-Project/CourseBook.md

 # Code Book
 ## Study Design
 The data was obtained from https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip.
 The original data is split into "X_test.txt", "X_train.txt", "y_test.txt", "y_train.txt", "subject_test.txt" and "subject_train.txt", which we merge by concatenating the respective pairs (by their rows).
 Data that is used to rename the columns of X_test.txt/X_train.txt is extracted from "features.txt".
-Only this columns are considered that contain "mean()" or "std()"
+Only the columns that contain "mean()" or "std()" are considered.
 The values of y_test.txt/y_train.txt are renamed using "activity_labels.txt".

 In a second step the resulting data is summarized by grouping according to the subject and y values and then taking the average.